 This morning I went to Mount Pleasant Library to hear Hedy Bohm tell her story of survival.
-A quietly charismatic woman with a beautiful orange scarf, Hedy didn’t waste a moment of the pre-talk waiting time.
+A quietly charismatic woman with a vivid orange scarf, Hedy didn’t waste a moment of the pre-talk waiting time.
 She greeted the two classes of grade 7 and 8 students and passed around large photos of Auschwitz, Birkenau as it looks today.
-She also showed us a precious memory book which dates from her school days in Oradea, Romania before the war.
+She also showed us a memory book which dates from her school days in Oradea, Romania before the war.
 Later she told us that her aunt, who was married to a Christian man and escaped deportation, had managed to save the book for her.

 Most excruciating of all were Hedy’s final moments with her parents.
 When the train stopped at Auschwitz, the German soldiers immediately began separating the people into groups.
 Hedy’s father was sent to the left and she didn’t even have time to say good-bye.
 Her mother was ordered to the right.
 When Hedy tried to run after her, a soldier blocked her way with a loud “No!”
 She started to cry and then yelled her mother’s name.
 “She turned and looked at me.
 I’ll never forget it.
 She didn’t seem to know where she was.
 Her face is seared into my memory.
 Within a few minutes, I became an orphan.”